-Gash Atlas by Jessica Lawson was selected by Erica Hunt for first place in Kore Press Institute’s Poetry Prize and is being released this September (pre-order now available).
-This interview with the poet was conducted by Ari Schill on May 3, 2022.
+Gash Atlas by Jessica Lawson was selected by Erica Hunt for first place in Kore Press Institute’s Poetry Prize and was released on September 15, 2022 (order your copy here).
+The interview with the poet was conducted by Ari Schill on May 3, 2022.

 “…there’s no way to make an uncomplicated step in a conversation with white supremacy, colonialism and the histories that they invoke.”